Palladium Patina: Does Palladium Patinate and is it Reversible?

 Does Palladium Coating Prevent Gold from Patinating?

-Palladium acts as a barrier when applied as a coating, preventing the underlying gold or other metals from coming into direct contact with the air and other tarnishing agents.
+Palladium acts as a barrier when applied as coating, preventing the underlying gold or other metals from coming into direct contact with the air and other tarnishing agents.

-Palladium is a durable metal but it’s not invincible.
-Meaning the palladium coating over gold will eventually crack and/or wear off.
+Palladium is a durable metal, but it’s not invincible.
+Meaning the palladium coating over gold eventually cracks and/or wear off.
+This leads to eventually patination of your gold item.

 Is it Possible to Artificially Patinate Palladium Jewelry?